mathewsrc/generativeai-questions-and-answers-app/docs/network.md

 }
 ```

-The ECR API endpoint permits ECS push and pull Docker images to and from ECR within
+The ECR API endpoint permits ECS push and pull Docker images to and from ECR.
-the VPC without needing to traverse the public internet.
 This endpoint's network
 interfaces is created in the private subnets and the security group rules are the same
 as the ECS tasks.